 I’m thankful for people who still know how to build things.

-There is something exciting about watching a building go up, one floor at a time, and humming along with the tangos playing on construction worker’s radios.
+I like to watch buildings go up, one floor at a time, and hum along with the tangos playing on construction worker’s radios.